-- Master of Music (Major in Performance and Literature) The Performance and Literature Master's is offered in piano, collaborative piano, strings, clarinet, composition, Jazz and Choral Music/Choral Conducting or Wind Band Studies/Instrumental Conducting.
+- 1. Master of Music (Major in Performance and Literature): The Performance and Literature Master's is offered in piano, collaborative piano, strings, clarinet, trumpet, composition, jazz, choral conducting and instrumental conducting.
 It is intended to develop a professional expertise in performance or composition, with additional emphasis on general literature and pedagogical practices.
-The Program requires 30 hours of coursework. - Master of Music (Music Education) The Music Education Master's offers teachers the opportunity for advanced study with practical emphasis in elementary music, choral music, or instrumental music.
+The Program requires 30 hours of coursework. - 2.
+Master of Music (Music Education): The Music Education Master's offers teachers the opportunity for advanced study with practical emphasis in elementary music, choral music, or instrumental music.
 The program requires 24 credit hours of coursework followed by a Master's Thesis or 24 credit hours of coursework followed by a Comprehensive Examination or 30 credit hours of coursework followed by a Research Project.